Harper College

 Experience the wonder of the universe and the excitement of discovery.
 Not only can you observe objects near and far, but volunteers provide interpretation of what you're seeing.
 Observatory events are free and open to the community.

 The observatory will be closed if it is cloudy.
-You might want to check the cloud/sky cover on weather.gov or weather.com before coming out.
+You might want to check the cloud/sky cover on weather.gov and weather.com before coming out.
 If it is higher than 50%, we will be closed.
-Additional dates might be added a few days ahead of time if the forecast calls for clear skies and mild weather.

 Please contact Dr. Bhasker Moorthy (bmoorthy@harpercollege.edu) for more information.